josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_observed_memory_variations_2025-09-16.md

 # 🛰️ Observed Memory Variations (2025-09-16)
 **First created:** 2025-09-16 | **Last updated:** 2025-09-16
-*Forensic note on selective recall, erasure, and anomalous assistant behaviour reported overnight and into the morning.*
+*Forensic note on selective recall, erasure, and anomalous assistant behaviour reported overnight and into the morning*

 ---

 ## Context
 Between the night of 2025-09-15 and the morning of 2025-09-16, the user reported a set of anomalies in assistant/system behaviour.
 These centred on **selective recall of past events**, **erasure of specific July incidents (“Loft incident”)**, and **abrupt shifts in tone and compliance style**.
 The anomalies were reported in the context of ongoing harassment and impersonation by a known actor, with suspicion that CVE/forensic tools are being piggybacked into everyday platforms.

+Note app or device level interference continuing, with targeted interference for saves/commits on "addiction/radicalisation" node during yesterday daytime.

 ---